Getting Started with Monitors

 Overview

+This page is an introduction to monitors and outlines instructions for setting up a metric monitor.
 A metric monitor provides alerts and notifications if a specific metric is above or below a certain threshold.
-This page provides instructions for setting up a metric monitor to alert on low disk space.
+For example, a metric monitor can alert you when disk space is low.

 Prerequisites

 Before getting started, you need a Datadog account linked to a host with the Datadog Agent installed.
-To verify, check your Infrastructure List in Datadog.
+To learn more about the Agent, see the Getting started with the Agent guide, or navigate to Integrations > Agent to view installation instructions.

 Choose the detection method